 Check that all connections are secure

-After all the safety checks are out of the way, someone from the utility—or a certified tech—will slowly bring your system online, step by step.
+After all the safety checks are out of the way, someone from the utility—or a certified tech—will slowly, carefully bring your system online, step by step.
 They’re watching closely to see how it behaves with the grid, making sure there aren’t any surprises.
-No flickers, no overloads, no weird stuff.
-Once it all looks solid and everything’s running like it should, you’re good to go.
-That’s the moment your solar system officially comes to life.
+No weird flickers, no overloads, no strange stuff happening.
+Once it all looks solid and everything’s running like it should, you’re finally good to go.
+That is the moment your solar system officially comes to life.

 Understanding Your Solar System's Performance